Drugs and alcohol

 If you think that you, a friend or family member might have an alcohol problem or your family members or friends have expressed concerns that you're drinking too much, it's time to listen and talk about the health risks, social problems and stigmas associated with drinking.
 Find out more about alcohol misuse and the facts at drink aware.

-For more informaiton about available alcohol services, visit Lifeline Southwark.
+For more information about available alcohol services, visit CGL.

 Can you stay off booze for 31 days